Esbern/semanticGIS/content/Glossary/GIS.md

   - Geographic Information System (GIS)
 ---

-A **Geographic Information System (GIS)** is a collection of computer-based tools focused on collecting, analysing, visualising, storing, editing, and managing [[geospatial data]]. ^gis-definition
+A **Geographic Information System (GIS)** is a collection of computer-based tools focused on collecting, analysing, visualising, storing, editing, and managing [[Glossary/Geospatial Data]]. ^gis-definition

 This can refer to desktop software like QGIS, a programming ecosystem using Python, or the broader scientific field of GIScience.